saihgupr/YouTube-Tool/README.md

 - Check your API usage in Google Cloud Console

 **"Unable to find channel - please check the channel name"**
-- Double check spelling or try using channel ID instead
+- Double-check spelling or try using channel ID instead
 - Ensure the channel exists and is public
 - Try searching for the channel on YouTube first